Samit Bhanja: Career

-He joined Rupkar, the theatre group of Sabitabrata Dutta and enacted in several plays in early 1960s.
+Since his school days he had an active passion for acting, he even joined a local acting club called the "Kalpotaru friends club" at Tamluk.
+Subsequently, he joined Rupkar, the theatre group of Sabitabrata Dutta and enacted in several plays in early 1960s.
 He made his screen debut with Balai Sen's 1965 Bengali film Surer Agun.
 He is remembered as the male lead, Navin, of the successful Hindi film Guddi, opposite Jaya Bhaduri.
 In addition to acting in film, he acted in theatre and jatras, and was associated with the Rupkar group theatre.
-He died in Kolkata at the age of 59.